 Since it loses its natural taste and smell, it’s often used in food preparation.
 It’s also the cheapest kind of coconut oil and has the longest shelf life.

 Coconut oil can be used as a cooking ingredient or consumed as a supplement.
 It can also be used topically to treat hair and skin issues.

 Coconut oil contains saturated fat, which makes it good for cooking in high heat and frying.
 You can also use it as a baking substitute, and it’s often used in place of butter for vegan recipes.
 It’s also a common ingredient for vegan ice cream.

-Some research shows that when coconut oil is used topically, it can help alleviate skin irritation and eczema.
+Some research shows that when coconut oil is used topically, it can help alleviate skin irritation and eczema1.
 It may also be a natural product that helps protect the skin from the sun’s UV rays.
 Since it has antifungal properties, it can be used topically to help fight infections.
 It’s also often used as a skin moisturizer and can help nourish the hair and scalp.

 Advantages of Coconut Oil

 There are several significant advantages to coconut oil.
 It has many valuable nutrients that can help boost a dog’s health.
 Along with being a good source of healthy fatty acids, it may also help with weight loss and management.
-Some studies have shown that people have lost belly fat after introducing coconut oil to their diets.
+Some studies have shown that people have lost belly fat after introducing coconut oil to their diets2.
 However, more research has to be done to provide a more conclusive statement.

 Coconut oil can also help with nourishing and moisturizing the skin and coat.
 It can also be used topically on dogs’ noses and paw pads as a moisturizer.
 It also has antifungal and antibacterial properties, which boosts the immune system.